mcguffin/wp-access-areas/README.md

 #### `wpaa_user_can_accessarea( $cap , $args = array() )` ####

 Check if a user is capable of the specified access area.
-On single Sites always ˚true˚ for administrators, on multisites always true for super admins.
+On single Sites always `true` for administrators, on multisites always `true` for super admins.

 `$args` is passed to WPs `current_user_can( $cap , $args )` function.